 The following considerations apply:

-A threat model must be defined that clearly outlines the client-side threats defended against.
+A threat model must be defined that clearly outlines the client-side threats that are to be defended.
 Additionally, the grade of protection the scheme is meant to provide must be specified.
 For example, a stated goal could be to force authors of targeted malware seeking to instrument the app to invest significant manual reverse engineering effort.

-The threat model must be sensical.
-For example, hiding a cryptographic key in a white-box implementation is besides the point if the attacker can simply code-lift the white-box as a whole.
+The threat model must be credible and relevant.
+For example, hiding a cryptographic key in a white-box implementation might prove redundant if an attacker can simply code-lift the white-box as a whole.

 The effectiveness of the protection should always be verified by a human expert with experience in testing the particular types of anti-tampering and obfuscation used (see also the "reverse engineering" and "assessing software protections" chapters in the Mobile Security Testing Guide).